 Identify your customer pain points and use them to frame your insights.
 For example, if you’re marketing for a company that sells mattresses, your pain point might be “how to fall asleep faster.”
 Insomnia and trouble falling asleep are common.
 According to the CDC, about one-third of all US adults experience this pain point.
 So, educating these adults about choosing the right mattress can provide a solution.

 The key is to resist the urge to dress your product or service up as the best solution.
 Instead, focus on the data–let the numbers speak for your brand and save the direct sales message for your well-placed call-to-action.

 Take a hint from those seeing extraordinary success with high-level content marketing.
 Up to 87% of marketers prioritize their audience’s needs over their company’s sales messaging–and it’s working.
 In the age of authenticity, consumers want to partner with brands that solve problems.
-Above all, find the right pain point and providing a solution.
-Deliver in an engaging piece of content focused on providing information.
+Above all, find the right pain point and provide a solution.
+Deliver an engaging piece of content focused on providing information.
 Avoid pushing a sale drives conversions and customer loyalty.